qmk/qmk_firmware/keyboards/afternoonlabs/breeze/keymaps/default/readme.md

 # Default Breeze Layout

-This is the default suggested layout for Breeze Split Keybouard.
+This is the default suggested layout for Breeze Split Keyboard.